KnightEspurr/ip2proxy-cakephp/README.md

 # IP2Proxy CakePHP Plugin
 IP2Proxy library for CakePHP.
-Use IP2Proxy geolocation database to lookup the country, region, city, ISP and proxy type that any IP address or hostname originates from. http://www.ip2location.com Edit
+Use IP2Proxy geolocation database to lookup the country, region, city, ISP and proxy type that any IP address or hostname originates from. http://www.ip2location.com

 ## INSTALLATION
 ### For CakePHP 2.x